 It comes in a pretty big tub, that will last you a long time, because you don't need much per application.
 This is also because the coverage is full.
 I was amazed after I applied this, that none of my old acne scars were visible (flat, but pretty pigmented)!
 It actually also covered pores (I don't have large pores, though) well without sinking into them.
 This IS good in a way, but it also makes the face look pretty flat and unrealistic.
 It would probably be a good idea to sheer this down if you don't need full coverage (see link at the end).
 But actually, I would not suggest anyone going as full as just using this, without sheering it out - very full coverage foundation almost always guarantees you looking like you have a mask on + make it transfer more.
 I prefer to not look like a doll, but an actual human ;) Sheer it down, apply over whole face, and if there's spots that needs more, apply on those without sheering down.
 Or apply with a sponge.

 I found that this applied best with a duo-fiber brush, like MAC 187.
 You should stipple into the pot with the brush, then stipple a small area on your face and blend.
 This will not give you a lot of coverage - it will be about light, but can be built up a little.
 I have pretty good skin, and this method covers all of my redness and discolouration very well, you can't see the foundation on my face and it doesn't transfer this way.
-If you only need light coverage, I would recommend this - just please use my suggested method.
+If you only need light coverage, I would recommend this - just please try my suggested method.

 Fingers don't work great for application - the foundation melts, and then it takes quite some time before it sets, and also looks yucky in the tub when it gets solid again + difficult to apply this way.
 If you would like to use a sponge, check out this full coverage foundation tutorial (how to use such a foundation so it looks good):

-While this is definitely long lasting, it is not transfer free if you need more than light coverage - I would say this transfers quite easily when you apply enough for medium coverage, like I neededbefore.
+While this is definitely long lasting, it is not transfer free if you need more than light coverage - I would say this transfers quite easily when you apply enough for medium coverage.
 It was pretty embarrassing wearing this in the lab at the uni - I had a lot of orange on the sleeves of my lab coat at the end of the day (they sometimes accidentally may slip over the face when I'm lifting something over my head).
 But nevertheless, it doesn't loose its coverage as a result.
 It also doesn't break up, slide off or patch during the wear time.
 Still, the transferring is a pretty big con for me - I would not use this for medium coverage again.
 I personally don't like to set this with powder, because the drydown is kinda satin/powdery, and it just doesn't look as good on me when I set it.

 I have dry/normal skin, and I found that this worked the best without a moisturiser for me, so I think this may not be for oilier types of skin.
 What I do is just tone my skin and apply a light moisturizing lotion - I usually use Hadalabo Shirojyun Whitening Lotion.